≡ Menu

 • Tibial plateau leveling osteotomy.

-It turns out that dog does require surgery to correct his or her torn CCL, then you should also prepare yourself for some of the “post-op” care he or she may require since they will probably be relatively immobile for a while.
+Now, if it turns out that the dog requires surgery to correct their torn CCL, you should also prepare yourself for some of the “post-op” care they may need since they will probably be relatively immobile for a while.

 Plus…

-We here at IndulgeYourPet are NOT doctors, veterinarians or medical professionals!
-All we are is a bunch of folks who a passionate about animals and only want the best for you and your pet.
+Your dog may also require some physical therapy to get your dog’s injured/healed leg back to its original condition.
+But remember, we here at IndulgeYourPet are NOT doctors, veterinarians, or medical professionals!
+We are all passionate about animals and only want the best for you and your pet.

 This is why…